Growing numbers of homeowners are looking for ways to reduce their energy bills whilst at the same time making a positive environmental impact.

 If you’re keen to do your bit for the environment, switching to a green energy tariff which supports renewable energy generation is an easy way to start.
-In fact, a third of British homes are already signed up to green tariffs.
+In fact, around a third of British homes are already signed up to green tariffs.

 What is green energy?